cutedev/Simple-moderation-discord-bot/README.md

 -start the bot `node index.js`

--dont forget to fill token and prefix in config.json
+-dont forget to fill token in index.js and prefix in config.json

 _______________________________________________________